embryoconcepts/SplashyPin/README.md

-# SplashyPin
+# SplashyPin - WIP

-A project comparing UI methods using Unsplash with Pinterest-style collection views.
+A project comparing UI methods using Unsplash with a Pinterest-style collection view: storyboard, programmatic, and SwiftUI.

 <img src="SplashyPin-storyboard.gif" alt="SplashyPin-storyboard" width="250" />